 With the philosophy that every child is indeed a "special learner", the administration and school board of ICA made a decision in 2010 that Christian schools need to step it up in this very important area of education.
-ICA is now in it's sixth year of Exceptional Student Education, and we have developed an even more intense passion for this program since it's inception.
-ICA has been blessed to have Florida Certified ESE Specialists on full-time staff, as well as three ESE resource rooms (elementary, middle, and high school) , a staffing specialist provided by Achievement Rehabilitation, and a multitude of therapists and tutors helping our ESE students.
+ICA is now entering its 9th year of Exceptional Student Education, and we have developed an even more intense passion for this program since it's inception.
+ICA has been blessed to have Florida Certified ESE Specialists on full-time staff, as well as three ESE resource rooms (elementary, transition, and secondary) , a staffing specialist provided by Achievement Rehabilitation, and a variety of therapists, Behavior Analysts, and tutors helping our ESE students.
 Under our ESE program, your child will not be "labeled" as a special learner, ESE student, McKay student, etc. Confidentiality is of utmost importance to our faculty and staff.
 However, one thing your child will be sure of - he/she will be treated with love.
 Love for children is what motivates our entire school ministry.

 Two Different Models